PLAR: Credit for Life Learning

-- Do I possess 3-5, preferably 5, years of experience in my field with increasing responsibility?
+- Do I have at least three to five years of experience in my field, with increasing responsibility?

-- Have I gained a broad range of learning, skills and knowledge through work, professional development, volunteer, and/or other life experiences?
+- Have I gained a broad range of knowledge, skills and abilities through work, professional development, volunteer work or other life experiences?

-- Have I completed training or certification listed in the TRU-OL Credit Bank?
+- Have I completed training or certification listed in the Credit Bank?

 - Do I have training or certifications from private institutions or professional associations for which transfer credit was not granted?

-If you answered yes to any of the above questions, you may wish to explore our PLAR process further.
+If you answered "yes" to any of the above, please explore our process further.